custom-components/ble_monitor/README.md

 - The easiest way is to install it with [HACS](https://hacs.xyz/).
 First install [HACS](https://hacs.xyz/) if you don't have it yet.
 After installation you can find this custom component in the HACS store under integrations.

 - Alternatively, you can install it manually.
-Just copy paste the content of the `sensor.mitemp_bt/custom_components` folder in your `config/custom_components` directory.
+Just copy paste the content of the `ble_monitor/custom_components` folder in your `config/custom_components` directory.
-     As example, you will get the `sensor.py` file in the following path: `/config/custom_components/mitemp_bt/sensor.py`.
+     As example, you will get the `sensor.py` file in the following path: `/config/custom_components/ble_monitor/sensor.py`.

-**3. Stop and start Home Assistant:**
+**3. Remove build-in mitemp_bt:**

-- Stop and start Home Assistant.
-Make sure you first stop Home Assistant and then start Home Assistant again.
-Restarting Home Assistant is not sufficient, as the python process does not exit upon restart.
-Stopping and starting Home Assistant is also required to unload the build in component and load the custom component.
-Do this before step 4, as Home Assistant will otherwise complain that your configuration is not ok (as it still uses the build in `mitemp_bt` integration).
+- Remove the standard `mitemp_bt` integration from your configuration, as it will be replaced by this new component.
+Using them at the same time, might cause issues, especially when you only have one Bluetooth adapter and both components use the same adapter.

 **4. Add the platform to your configuration.yaml file (see [below](#configuration))**

 **5. Restart Home Assistant:**

-- A second restart is required to load the configuration.
-After a few minutes, the sensors should be added to your home-assistant automatically (at least one [period](#period) required).
+- A restart is required to load the configuration.
+After a few minutes, the sensors should be added to your Home Assistant automatically (at least one [period](#period) required).

 **6. Add your sensors to the MiHome app if you haven’t already.**